ketarre/tos/README.md

-# tos
-tos for lyronix's bot
+# Terms of Service for lyronix's bot#9467